open-telemetry/opentelemetry-configuration/validator/README.md

 ### Usage

-The command `otel_config_validator` takes one argument, the path to the yaml or json configuration file and optionally the path to a file to output the configuration after environment variable expansion and validation has been done.
+The command `otel_config_validator` takes one argument, the path to the yaml file and optionally the path to a file to output the configuration after environment variable expansion and validation has been done.
 The format (json or yaml) of the output is based on the extension (`.json` or `yml`/`.yaml`) of the output file name.

 ```
 $ ./otel_config_validator -o out.json ../examples/kitchen-sink.yaml